 How can sugary foods be avoided?
 Check the food labels.
 According to the American Dental Association (ADA), some of the most commonly added sugars are: crystallized cane sugar, sugar, maltose, molasses, sucrose, corn sweeteners, high-fructose corn syrup, fructose, glucose, evaporated cane juice, dextrin, fruit juice concentrate, syrup, malt syrup, maple syrup and corn syrup.
 By law, food manufacturers are required to list ingredients on the food labels by weight from most to least.
 If you see one of these sugars within the first few ingredients, it means that the food is high in sugar and should be avoided.
 If you still serve such foods to your child, limit their ingestion to meals only and eliminate this sort of snacking.
 There is an increased presence of saliva in the mouth during meals which helps to wash away the sugar.
 It should be noted that a lot of healthy foods for kids, including fruits, vegetables, legumes and some dairy products, such as milk, have naturally occurring sugar.
 This does not mean that you should keep your children away from these foods; they contain numerous nutrients that are essential to your child's development.

 What are healthy foods for kids?
-A well-balanced diet should include fruits and vegetables, low fat or fat free dairy, whole grains and lean protein; fruits and vegetables should constitute the majority of the foods eaten.
+The U.S. Department of Agriculture's Center for Nutrition Policy and Promotion states that a well-balanced diet should include fruits and vegetables, low fat or fat free dairy, whole grains and lean protein; fruits and vegetables should constitute the majority of the foods eaten.
 As far as beverages are concerned, fluoridated water is the drink of choice.
 School-provided lunch can be a concern if your child's school does not provide healthy options such as those mentioned above.
 It may be best to pack a lunch for your child in order to maintain the good habits you have created at home.